Sisi interview fails to win over Egypt's social media liberals

 The Facebook page of the liberal activist 6 April Youth Movement clearly took the view that Mr Sisi had been dishonest in large parts of the interview, setting its readers a mock competition to come up with three lies uttered by him.

-In comments on the page, Ahmad al-Ghul responded by saying that it would have been better to turn the question around and ask "State one true thing he said".'So talented'
+In comments on the page, Ahmad al-Ghul responded by saying that it would have been better to turn the question around and ask "State one true thing he said".

 It was not all bad reviews for Mr Sisi, however.
 The many Egyptians who see in the former army chief a hope for stability and a bulwark against Islamist rule also have their representatives on social media.